Secondary and primary places for September 2021-2022 are now open for applications by clicking here.

 Placements on either training programme will be conditional to:

 - a degree qualification from the UK (or equivalent).
-Please notes preference will be given to applicants with a 2:1 classification or higher.
-For secondary places, the degree will need to have direct relevance to the subject you wish to teach.
+Please note, preference will be given to applicants with a 2:1 classification or higher.
+For secondary places, if your degree does not have direct relevance to the subject you wish to teach, you will need to hold an A level in that subject.
 We will consider a 2:2 degree for exceptional candidates.
-For secondary, this must be relevant to your chosen subject.

-- GCSE English and Maths Grade C or above (and Science grade C if you are applying for a Primary place)
+- GCSE English and Maths Grade C/level 4 or above (and Science grade C/level 4 if you are applying for a Primary place).

 - Occupational health screening to show you have a suitable level of health to work.